clux/kubecon2020/source/slides.md

 - but start out with code in a project by Arnav Singh aka Arnavion
 - the project really is the lynchpin that makes any generics possible
 - generates rust structures from openapi schemas, plus factoring out some of "the consistency" into a few traits that is then implemented for these structures
-- so huge shoutout to him. he's super helpful and thorough, and that's just his side project, so always feel bad bothering him.
+- so huge shoutout to him. for what i believe is just his side project, i really cannot thank him enough

 ---
 ### k8s-openapi: Resource Trait